Lendis Guide - Remote Work

 Telecommuting

 Telecommuting involves working permanently from home.
-A workplace in the employer's office is not provided from the beginning.
+A workplace in the employer's office is not intended from the outset.

-With alternating telework, employees regularly switch between the workplace and the private sphere.
-When the topic of home office is mentioned, alternating telework is usually meant.
+With alternating telecommuting, employees regularly alternate between the workplace and the private sphere.
+When people talk about home office, they usually mean alternating telecommuting.

 Remote work - mobile work